Is a Verbal Agreement to Settle With an Insurance Company Binding?

 - An injury victim should never speak to an insurance adjuster without an attorney present.
 They are not there to take care of you no matter how nice they may act at the time and they don’t have to tell you they are recording you.

-If you have been in an accident and need legal representation, call Simmons and Fletcher, P.C. for a free consultation.
+If you have been in an accident and need a lawyer who represents car accident victims, call Simmons and Fletcher, P.C. for a free consultation.